 It's important to realize, too that criticism isn't always about correcting an attitude or behavior.
 It can encourage someone who's doing something well to do it even better.
-Helpful criticism can motivate people and be a learning tool.
+Helpful

 Unlike praise, however, giving criticism implies the need to make a change in the way a person thinks or does something.
 So the exchange needs to be productive.
 Both givers and receivers share responsibility for making criticism informative, instructive and beneficial.
 Here are some suggestions: